 Our modest proposal is this.
 The federal government should comply with the FOIA in a timely manner, before it is sued.
 The current Administration, which promised to be the most transparent, has turned out to be among the least transparent, thereby turning the FOIA on its head.

 Today, the L.A.
 Daily Journal ran an op-ed written by PLF attorneys Brian T. Hodges and Christopher Kieser on the Supreme Court’s takings decision in the raisin case, Horne v.
-Department of Agriculture. [update: the link to the article has been … Continue reading
+Department of Agriculture.
+The article can be read here. … Continue reading

 Many friend-of-the-court briefs have been filed supporting People for the Ethical Treatment of Property Owners‘ challenge to the federal government’s unconstitutional Utah prairie dog regulation.
 These briefs are a reminder of how important the issue is and how unnecessary the … Continue reading